wecarsoniv/augmented-pca/docs/source/contents/models.rst

 ------------------------------------------------------------------------------------------------------------------------

-In supervised AugmentedPCA (sAPCA), the augmenting objective is to make the factors *aligned* with the data labels, or some outcome, in addition to having the factors explain the variance of the original observed or primary data.
+In supervised AugmentedPCA (sAPCA), the augmenting objective is to make the factors *aligned* with the data labels, or some outcome, in addition to having the factors explain the variance of the original observed or primary data. sAPCA is useful when *predictivity* of latent components with respects to a set of data labels or outcomes is desired. sAPCA is equivalent to a supervised autoencoder (SAE) with a single hidden layer.
+Therefore, sAPCA can be applied to situations where the properties of latent representations enforced via deep SAEs are desired, yet where limited data or training inconsistencies are a concern.
 Below is a diagram depicting the relationship between primary data, supervision data, and the resulting sAPCA factors.

 .. image:: ../_static/img/sapca_diagram.png
     :alt: sAPCA diagram